wanforge/quotes/README.md

 ## T
 - 🌠 The ultimate promise of technology is to make us master of a world that we command by the push of a button.
 - 🌿 There is no fear for one whose mind is not filled with desires.
+- 🎼 Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
 - 🔔 This is the whole point of technology.
 It creates an appetite for immortality on the one hand.
 It threatens universal extinction on the other.
 Technology is lust removed from nature.
 - 🔔 Those that know, do.
 Those that understand, teach.
 - 🔖 The only way to tell the truth is to speak with kindness.
 Only the words of a loving man can be heard.